ibarwick/firebird_fdw/README.md

 working reliably, please be aware this is still very much work-in-progress;
 *USE AT YOUR OWN RISK*.

-`firebird_fdw` is designed to be compatible with PostgreSQL 9.3 ~ 12.
+`firebird_fdw` is designed to be compatible with PostgreSQL 9.3 ~ 12,
-Write support is available in PostgreSQL 9.3 and later.
-It is not designed to work with forks of the main PostgreSQL community version.
+although in earlier PostgreSQL versions not all `firebird_fdw` options are available.
+It is not designed to work with forks of the core PostgreSQL community version.

 `firebird_fdw` supports Firebird 2.5 and later.
 It will probably work with Firebird 2.0 or later, and may work with earlier versions if the